talkvegantome/talkvegan-hugo/content/english/anti-vegan/pests.md

 date: 2019-10-08T06:15:53+13:00
 lastmod: 2019-10-08T06:15:53+13:00
 draft: true
-description: "How to respond to the argument: Veganism fails to adequately address environmental concerns; specifically pest control."
+description: "How to respond to the argument: Veganism fails to adequately address specific environmental concerns; such as pest control."
 weight: 5
 ---

 # Argument

-> Veganism is often criticised for failing to adequately address environmental concerns; specifically pest control.
+> Veganism is often criticised for failing to adequately address specific environmental concerns; such as pest control.

 # Rebuttal